Caloocan National Science and Technology High School

 Admission to CNSTHS is by competitive examination.

-Caloocan National Science and Technology High School is a project of Caloocan Mayor Oscar OCA Malapitan.
+Caloocan National Science and Technology High School is a project of then-Caloocan City Mayor Oscar Malapitan.

 In June 2016, this school has also opened to cater the first batch of Senior High School students under Academic Track - STEM Strand.

 History

-Caloocan National Science and Technology High School is along Congress Road and beside University of Caloocan City (North Campus) near Sto.
+Caloocan National Science and Technology High School is along Congressional Road Ext. and beside University of Caloocan City (North Campus) near Sto.
 Niño de Congreso Church.
-The school came into existence through the effort of the benevolence of the mayor, Oscar OCA Malapitan.
+The school came into existence through the effort of the benevolence of then-city mayor, Oscar Malapitan.
 It is under Republic Act No. 9672 (an Act establishing a National Science and Technology High School in the City of Caloocan to be known as Caloocan National Science and Technology High School) enacted by the Senate and House of Representatives of the Philippines in Congress.

 Application and admission

 All applicants must meet the following qualifications: